Latin Psalters: Schema of Pope Pius X

 In 1911, Pope Pius X reformed the Roman Breviary, re-arranging the psalms into a new scheme so that there was less repetition and so that each day of the week had approximately the same amount of psalm-chanting.

 Psalm 94 (the Invitiatory) was recited every day at the beginning of Matins.
 With Lauds, there are two schemes.
 Lauds I were celebrated on all Sundays and ferias, except from Septuagesima until Palm Sunday inclusive, and on feasts celebrated at any time of the year.
 Lauds II, having a more penitential character, were used on the Sundays and ferias of Advent until the vigil of Christmas and from Septuagesima until Monday of Holy Week inclusive.
 They were also used on vigils of the second and third class outside of Paschaltide.
 When Lauds II were said, the omitted psalm was said as a fourth psalm at Prime, in order to include all 150 psalms each week during penitential seasons; on Sundays with Lauds II, the scheme became 92, 99, 118i, and 118ii.
 On feasts which used the Sunday psalms, 53, 118i, and 118ii were said at Prime.
 On Sundays after Epiphany and Pentecost, the Athanasian Creed was said fourth at Prime; it was omitted if a commemoration of a Double feast or of an octave occurred.

 Schema of Pope Paul VI

 In 1971 with the release of a new edition of the Divine Office under Pope Paul VI, the Liturgia Horarum, a new schema was introduced which distributed 147 of the 150 psalms across a four-week cycle.

-Psalterium Monasticum

-The Psalterium Monasticum is a psalter produced by the monks of Solesmes Abbey in 1981 "[t]o allow monks and nuns to celebrate in Gregorian chant" the Benedictine Office reformed by Vatican II.
-It contains all 150 psalms and uses the Latin of the Nova Vulgata.
-It contains four schemas (A, B, C, D).